omgitsmoe/Oratio/README.md

 Importing global emotes can be started using the `Refresh Global Emotes!` button.
 `Refresh Your Channel Emotes!` will download all your channel emotes including BTTV/FFZ/7TV.
-Additionally you can type any valid channel name below that and download their channel emotes to use them in Oratio.
+Additionally you can type any valid channel name below that and download their channel emotes (just Twitch) to use them in Oratio.

 ![manage emotes](https://user-images.githubusercontent.com/60219950/197672122-85f4e513-90bd-4f1d-bb17-37a885008360.png)

+When typing in the text field you can use the `Tab` key to autocomplete emote names.

 ### Text-to-Speech support